theinterneti/adamize/README.md

 2. Run "Adamize: Search Memory"
 3. Enter your search query
 4. The extension will display the search results

+### Managing Models

+1. Open the Command Palette (Ctrl+Shift+P)
+2. Run "Adamize Models: Refresh Models" to see available models
+3. Run "Adamize Models: Pull Ollama Model" to download a new model
+4. Run "Adamize Models: Remove Ollama Model" to remove an existing model
+5. Run "Adamize Models: Start Ollama Server" to start the Ollama server
+6. Run "Adamize Models: Stop Ollama Server" to stop the Ollama server
+7. Run "Adamize Models: Open Ollama Chat" to chat with a model

 ## Development Workflow